GobikrishnanT/Guvi-Task3/README.md

 - Print the total population of countries using reduce function

-- Print the country which use US Dollars as currency..
+- Print the country which use US Dollars as currency.